NahidEbrahimian/Deep-Learning-Tensorflow/README.md

 !git clone https://github.com/serengil/retinaface
 ```

-then, run the following command to aplly preprocessing:
+then, run the following command to apply preprocessing:

 input_images_path --> the path of data that you want to pre-process them